rsksmart/devportal-1.0/guides/rif-relay/smart-wallets.md

 permalink: /guides/rif-relay/smart-wallets/
 ---

 This guide is intended to explain more about the interaction and deployment of the Smart Wallets.
-We will be using additional testing contracts that were included in the project, like the TestToken(ERC20).
+We will be using additional testing contracts that were included in the project, like the `UtilToken(ERC20)`.
 All the utils scripts are executed from the account[0] from the regtest blockchain.

 ## Pre-Requisites

 * Follow the deployment process in [Deployment Guide](/guides/rif-relay/deployment).
 * The defintion of the smart wallet can be found in [Architecture](/rif/relay/architecture/#smart-wallet)

-## RIF Relay SDK

-The SDK was developed to simplify the interaction between dapps and RIF Relay.
-For further details about the SDK usage, please refer to the [related guide](/guides/rif-relay/integrate#rif-relay-sdk).

 ## Ways to create smart wallets